apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-server.md

 ##### 5.2.2 Create example graph when starting server

-Set the environment variable `PRELOAD=true` when starting Docker in order to load data during the execution of the startup script.
+Set the environment variable `PRELOAD=true` when starting Docker to load data during the execution of the startup script.

 1. Use `docker run`